Henri Anier: Flora

 Anier became Flora's youngest ever goalscorer in the Meistriliiga when he scored in a 3–0 away win over Tallinna Kalev.

 In August 2009, Anier joined Italian club Sampdoria on a season-long loan, where he played for the club's Primavera side.

 Anier returned to Flora in July 2010.
 He scored 13 goals in 16 appearances and won his first Meistriliiga title in the 2010 season.
 He won his second Meistriliiga title in the 2011 season, and was Flora's top goalscorer with 21 goals.

 Viking

 On 20 December 2011, Anier signed a three-year contract with Norwegian Tippeligaen club Viking.
 He made his debut in the Tippeligaen on 26 March 2012, in a 2–2 away draw against Sandnes Ulf.

-Fredrikstad (loan)
+Loan to Fredrikstad

 On 4 April 2013, Anier joined Adeccoligaen club Fredrikstad on loan until 15 July.

 Motherwell

 On 29 July 2013, Anier joined Scottish Premiership club Motherwell on an initial six-month loan, after being recommended by his Estonian teammate Henrik Ojamaa, who left the club the previous month.
 He made his first official appearance for Motherwell on 1 August 2013, in a 2–0 loss to Kuban Krasnodar in the first leg of the UEFA Europa League third qualifying round.
 Anier made his debut in the Scottish Premiership on 4 August 2013, coming on as a substitute for Robert McHugh in the 69th minute and scoring the only goal of an away win over Hibernian.
 On 10 January 2014, Anier signed for Motherwell permanently on a two-and-a-half-year contract.
 He ended the 2013–14 season with 9 goals in 37 appearances in all competitions for the Steelmen.